 - 1. Property brought into the state for temporary use by a nonresident. - 2.
-Property already taxed in another state, to the extent of the tax paid there. - 3.
-Through June 30, 2011, temporary storage in Illinois of property acquired and later used outside the state, or that is altered and, as altered, used outside the state. - 4.
-Building materials temporarily stored in Illinois, if acquired by a registered combination retailer and construction contractor, either inside or outside Illinois, and used by incorporating it into realty outside Illinois. - 5.
-Property acquired outside the state by a nonresident and used for at least 3 months before being brought into Illinois for use here. - 6.
-Used property moved to Illinois by a business not formerly operating in Illinois, if the property was bought and used in the business outside Illinois for at least 3 months. - 7.
-Motor fuel acquired outside Illinois and brought into the state in fuel supply tanks of locomotives engaged in freight hauling and passenger service in interstate commerce. - 8.
+Property already taxed in another state, to the extent of the tax paid there. - Building materials temporarily stored in Illinois, if acquired by a registered combination retailer and construction contractor, either inside or outside Illinois, and used by incorporating it into realty outside Illinois. - 4.
+Property acquired outside the state by a nonresident and used for at least 3 months before being brought into Illinois for use here. - 5.
+Used property moved to Illinois by a business not formerly operating in Illinois, if the property was bought and used in the business outside Illinois for at least 3 months. - 6.
+Motor fuel acquired outside Illinois and brought into the state in fuel supply tanks of locomotives engaged in freight hauling and passenger service in interstate commerce. - 7.
 Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 28).
 This exemption also applies to repair and replacement parts, if the vehicle qualifies for the rolling stock exemption.
 This exemption ended for transactions after June 2005.
-But motor vehicles and trailers that previously qualified for the exemption remain exempt as long as the taxpayer continues paying the Commercial Distribution Fee in later registration years. - 9.
+But motor vehicles and trailers that previously qualified for the exemption remain exempt as long as the taxpayer continues paying the Commercial Distribution Fee in later registration years. - 8.
 Aircraft temporarily located in Illinois (a) for pre-purchase evaluation if they are not based or registered in the state after evaluation, or (b) for post-sale customization if they leave the state shortly after being made ready to fly, and are not based or registered in the state before or after customization.